This article has links to products and services we love, which we may make commission from.

 To end the day, watch the sun settle over the water with boats bobbing in the turquoise sea of St Ronan’s Bay.

-If you love island life because of its remoteness, give the Ardnamurchan peninsula a try on your next Scotland trip.
+If you love island life because of its remoteness, try the Ardnamurchan peninsula on your next Scotland trip.

-It is on mainland Scotland, but it is very secluded and quieter than Iona!
+It is on mainland Scotland but very secluded and quieter than Iona!

 Iona Accommodation